guillep/metalo/Metalo.package/MLTODOs.class/README.md

 We should test:

  - If we have a declared variable and we remove it
-     - case where the variable is referenced
-     - case where the variable is unused
+     - case where the variable is used as a superclass.
+What do we do? this is a strange case.

 - If we have a declared class and we remove it
-     - case where the class is referenced
-     - case where the class is subclasses
      - case where the class is unused

-- If we have an undeclared reference in a method
-   - and we remove the method

 - If we have a subclass of an undefined class
    - and we remove the subclass

-Introduce undefined classes

 Test all the same but with bindings

 Introduce class definition

+Undeclare ref  -> we use it as subclass
+Undeclared ref -> we use it as ref
+Undeclared Superclass -> we use it as ref